mr2raccoon/caactus/README.md

 ```

 ## 3.2 Getting started
-- open the the caacuts Graphical User Interface (GUI) by opening the command line in Unix or Anaconda Powershell/Prompt in Windows.
+- Open the caactus Graphical User Interface (GUI) by opening the command line in Unix or Anaconda Powershell/Prompt in Windows.
-- make sure you have the caactus environmnet activated
+- Make sure you have the caactus environment activated:
 ```bash
 conda activate caactus-env
 ```
-- now simply type `caactus` and hit `enter`to start the graphical user interace
+- Type `caactus` and hit `Enter` to start the GUI:
 ```bash
 caactus
 ```
-- On the top, enter the path to your mainfolder.
+- At the top, enter the path to your **Main Folder** (use the Browse button or type/paste the full path).
-- For steps where it is relevant, choose between training and batch mode.
+- Set shared analysis parameters once in **Global Settings**: Pixel Size, Variable Names, Class Order, Color Mapping.
+EUCAST-specific settings can be expanded below.
-- The subdirectories have default naming according to 3.1.
-You can rename them.
+- The workflow is shown as a numbered list of steps.
+For steps with training and batch modes, select the mode from the dropdown next to the step name.
-- When all information have been entered, click ```Run```.
+- Click **Run** to execute a step.
+For ilastik steps, click **?
+Help** to open the detailed instructions.
-- Processing messages will appear on the bottom.
+- Processing messages appear in the log panel at the bottom.
-- The output can be accessed by inspecting the respective subdirectory from your main folder.
+- The output can be accessed in the respective subdirectory of your main folder.

 ## 4. Training